grempe/sharkey/README.md

 #### Optional

-If you know the `seed` value you can re-create the same keypair with.
+If you know the `seed` value you can re-create the same `age` keypair with it.
 In this example we do that while changing the configuration to allow any `2-of-3` shares to re-create instead of any `3-of-5`.

-Note that the `age` keypair is the same, but the shares are completely different.
-The creation of the shares is never deterministic, the output is always different even though they can re-combine to the same `seed` value.
-Mixing shares from different runs will always result in an error.
+Note that the `age` keypair is the same, but the shares are completely different and incompatible with any others.
+The re-creation of the `age` identity is deterministic, but the shares are different every time.
+Attempting to `combine` shares from different sets will always result in an error.

 ```sh
 sharkey generate -t 2 -s 3 --seed aoU9iw/JH+nz2+JEGBrqBo0go5Kq08UCF+0Zq/jkDW38uuX3+S8QHTVAEETdOU3i